 The Israel Innovation Fund (TIIF)

-Our vision at TIIF is a world where contemporary Israeli culture (‘Hebrew culture’) achieves global success.
+Our vision at TIIF is a world in which contemporary Israeli culture (‘Hebrew culture’) achieves global success.
 We believe Hebrew culture will provide a source of common identity for the Jewish Diaspora and a means for people of all backgrounds to connect with Israel, regardless of religious identity and political orientation.
 TIIF incubates projects that highlight Hebrew culture’s creative successes to new audiences outside Israel.
-Although we are a non-profit our core goal is to ensure that all of our projects are financially self-sustaining in order to realize our mission to promote innovation in the Jewish non-profit world.
+Although we are a non-profit, our core goal is to ensure that all of our projects are financially self-sustaining in order to realize our mission to promote innovation in the Jewish non-profit world.
 Wine on the Vine is TIIF’s first project.
 Based in Tel Aviv and Jerusalem, TIIF is a mix of seasoned veterans from the nonprofit industry and creative young millennials with their finger on the pulse of the next generation.
 Although our staff is largely in Israel we are also a US registered 501(c)(3).

 TIIF Index Fund

 Can’t pick a favorite charity from the list?
 Got more than one charity you’d like to give to?
 Don’t worry!
 The TIIF Index Fund will distribute the gift from your vine purchase equally among all of the nonprofits on this page.
 We’ve carefully selected all of our charitable beneficiaries on the basis of impact, innovation and efficiency – in short organizations that make a difference to the land and people of Israel.
 You can’t go wrong with any of them!